ddlawton/soil_moisture_modeling/README.md

-# README file for Cara et al. soil moisture GAM modeling paper
+# README file for Mathers et al. soil moisture GAM modeling paper

 This README.md file was generated on 2022-02-14 by Douglas Lawton